Putting Your Feet First

 Treatment for Plantar Fasciitis

-At Talaria Podiatrist, we understand that each case of plantar fasciitis is unique, and we offer a comprehensive range of treatment options near Kew to meet your specific needs.
-Whether you’re a student or a senior, our primary goal is to support you with minimal pain and discomfort.
-We recognise the individuality of our patients and the variability in treatment usefulness.
-Our dedicated podiatrists will design a customised management plan for you, incorporating techniques such as shockwave therapy, strapping, footwear recommendations, stretching and strengthening exercises, orthotics, and needling.
-In rare instances, surgery may be considered for severe cases of plantar fasciitis, although it is not a common course of action.
+At Talaria Podiatrist, we prioritise offering a wide range of treatment options near Kew tailored to your specific needs.
+Whether you’re a student or a senior, our focus is on supporting you to move with minimal pain.
+We understand that every individual is different, and what works for one person may not be suitable for another.
+Our skilled podiatrists will develop a personalised management plan for you, which may involve shockwave therapy, strapping, footwear advice, stretching and strengthening exercises, orthotics, and needling.
+In severe cases of plantar fasciitis, surgery may be considered, although it is not a common solution.

 Your Plantar Fasciitis Questions Answered